 Within 72 hours: Seek immediate medical attention.
-Receiving medical attention immediately after an assault gives survivors the most options for protecting her/his health and gathering information if she/he/ze decides to pursue legal charges.
+Receiving medical attention immediately after an assault gives survivors the most options for protecting their health and gathering information if the survivor decides to pursue legal charges.
 Medical attention helps determine if the survivor is physically injured, needs care for sexually transmitted infections or possible pregnancy.
-Receiving medical attention does NOT require survivors to report the assault to the police, or follow through with the charges if she/he chooses to report.
-Becca Bishopric, Coordinator for Health Promotion – Violence Prevention and Response can accompany you to the hospital at any time.
-For accompaniment and support call Becca Bishopric at 336-278-5009 if between 8 A.M. and 5 P.M Monday through Friday or 339-278-5555 to get her to call you or meet you at the AMRC emergency room.
+Jessica Clark or Felicia Cenca, Coordinators for Violence Response, or another confidential violence responder can accompany you to the hospital at any time.
+For accompaniment and support call Safeline at 336-278-3333.

-The hospital should also call CrossRoads Sexual Assault Crisis and Response Center and a volunteer advocate should arrive at the hospital to support the survivor throughout the exam.
+If a survivor arrives at Alamance Regional Medical Center (ARMC) for a SAFE exam, the hospital will offer to contact CrossRoads Sexual Assault Crisis and Response Center and a volunteer advocate should arrive at the hospital to support the survivor throughout the exam.
 Follow-up services provided by the university include security matters (lock change, room change, phone number change, etc.), academic assistance, advocacy through the criminal justice system, Elon’s student conduct process, support groups, and other specialized services.
-All of these services are confidential.

 After more than 72 hours: Many survivors of sexual assault do not come forward until days, weeks, months, or even years after the assault.
 For survivors of assault that occurred more than 72 hours ago, all of the same procedures apply with the EXCEPTION of the necessity to go to the hospital for evidence collection (SAFE exam).
 Survivors still have the option to seek medical attention.
 The type and extent of medical attention will depend on the amount of time since the assault.